pvcraven/2017_web_security/source/final/kyann/index.rst

 Conclusion
 ----------

-There have been many differnet updates to the newest version of JavaScript, from fixing smaller functions to work better, adding in entirely new functions, to ...
+There have been many different updates to the newest version of JavaScript, from fixing smaller functions to work better, adding in entirely new functions, or adding in different programming styles.
+Many of these updates give the programmer the option to write code that is either easier or more straight forward than before, or simply make the code more readable.

 Sources